 How do film grains become more noticeable on film?

-There are four ways that film grains become more noticeable on film
+There are five ways that film grains become more noticeable on film

 - When using smaller film formats